nvim-lua/lsp-status.nvim/README.md

 update_current_function() -- Set/reset the b:lsp_current_function variable
-diagnostics() -- Return a table with all diagnostic counts for the current buffer messages() -- Return a table listing progress and other status messages for display register_progress() -- Register the provided callback for progress messages register_client() -- Register a client for messages
+diagnostics() -- Return a table with all diagnostic counts for the current buffer messages() -- Return a table listing progress and other status messages for display register_progress() -- Register the provided handler for progress messages register_client() -- Register a client for messages
 -- Integrate misc.
-LS protocol extensions into the messages framework -- Each extension table contains a set of callbacks and a setup() function -- returning said callbacks extensions = { clangd, pyls_ms }
+LS protocol extensions into the messages framework -- Each extension table contains a set of handlers and a setup() function -- returning said handlers extensions = { clangd, pyls_ms }
 -- Set up a client for use with lsp-status.
 Calls register_client() and sets up -- buffer autocommands